Die Elenden sollen essen, BWV 75: Movements

 Bach marked the occasion, creating the opening chorus reminiscent of a French overture, with a slow first section in dotted rhythm and a fast fugue.
 He chose the same form one year later to begin his second annual cycle of chorale cantatas with O Ewigkeit, du Donnerwort, BWV 20.
 The composition can also be seen as a prelude and fugue on a large scale.
 The prelude is again in two sections separated by a short interlude, in the way of a motet according to the different ideas of the text.
 In the fugue on the words "Euer Herz soll ewiglich leben" (your heart shall live for ever), the subject is developed three times, again separated by interludes.

 Four of the recitatives are "secco", accompanied only by the continuo, but the first one of each part is "accompagnato", brightened by the strings.
 In the arias, the voice and the instruments mostly share the themes.
 The arias can be considered as a suite of French dance movements, the tenor a Polonaise, the soprano aria a Minuet, the alto aria a Passepied and the bass aria a Gigue.
 In the last aria, the trumpet opens the setting and then accompanies the bass in virtuoso figuration, adding splendour to the words "Mein Herze glaubt und liebt" (My heart believes and loves).

 The music of the two stanzas of the chorale is identical.
 The tune is not a simple four-part setting as in most of Bach's later cantatas, but the voices are embedded in a concerto of the orchestra, led by violin I and oboe I. The instrumental theme is derived from the first line of the chorale tune.

 The sinfonia beginning Part II, rare in Bach's cantatas, is especially remarkable because it is a chorale fantasia on the same chorale melody.
-The tune is played by the trumpet which was silent throughout Part I, as the cantus firmus against a polyphonic string setting, emphasizing once more "Was Gott tut, das ist wohlgetan" (What God does is well done).
+The trumpet (which was silent throughout Part I) plays the tune as cantus firmus against a polyphonic string setting, emphasizing once more "Was Gott tut, das ist wohlgetan" (What God does is well done).

 Recordings

-The entries of the following table are taken from the list of recordings is provided by Bach Cantatas Website.
-Ensembles playing on period instruments in historically informed performance are marked by green background.
+The entries of the following table are taken from the list of recordings as provided by Bach Cantatas Website.
+Ensembles playing on period instruments in historically informed performances are marked by green background.